Defamation

 BSG Lawyers understand the commercial world and fight hard for the best interests of their clients.
 Where possible we will seek to engage with the other party on your behalf to resolve the matter without having to resort to litigation.
 If your matter progresses to litigation we will nevertheless seek to get your dispute resolved during the ligation process and if your matter proceeds to trial we have the ability and experience to present your case to the court in an organised and determined way.

-If you think you have been defamed or you have received a Concerns Notice you should seek an appointment with BSG Lawyers as early as possible Contact Us
+If you think you have been defamed or have received a Concerns Notice, seek legal advice ASAP